Comprehensive Framework for Controlling Nonlinear Multi-Species Water Quality Dynamics: Introduction and Literature Review

 \section{Introduction and Literature Review}

-~ \IEEEPARstart{W}{ater} quality dynamics are widely modeled by the one-dimension advection-reaction (1-D AR) partial differential equations (PDEs).
-The AR PDEs allow tracing disinfectant and chemicals evolution throughout water distribution networks (WDNs).
-While analytical solutions are non-existent in most cases to solve these PDEs network wide, numerical solutions require high-resolution time- and space-discretizations.
-This results in high-dimension models that add computational burden to the problem of regulating water quality in drinking network.
+~ Water quality dynamics are widely modeled by the one-dimension advection-reaction (1-D AR) partial differential equations (PDEs).
+These AR PDEs allow the tracing of the disinfectant and other chemical substances' evolution throughout the components of water distribution networks (WDNs).
+In most cases, analytical solutions are non-existent to solve these PDEs network-wide.
+Nonetheless, PDEs can be solved using numerical techniques, yet, they require high-resolution time- and space-discretization.
+This results in high-dimension models that add computational burden to the problem of regulating water quality in drinking networks.
 That leads to physical-driven models that are intractable when considering constrained control and water quality (WQ) regulation algorithms.

 Moreover, in water quality simulations the most widely used decay and reaction model is the single-species model.
 In this model, disinfectant (i.e., chlorine) is assumed to decay at a constant rate that only accounts for purified water contamination levels.
-Yet, contamination sources vary from microbial, non-microbial components in the bulk flow, attached to the pipe walls, or contamination events \cite{palansooriya2020occurrence} that get intruded into the system.
+Yet, contamination sources vary from microbial, non-microbial components in the bulk flow, attached to the pipe walls, or contamination events that get intruded into the system \cite{palansooriya2020occurrence}.
 This drives the need for a more accurate representation of these scenarios which can be achieved by the multi-species reaction dynamics.
 The multi-species dynamics enable the model to simulate chlorine evolution with the existence of another reactive component in the system.
 This representation duplicates the number of variables to be traced network-component-wide while unfortunately adding complexity to the model by introducing nonlinear reaction dynamics.